Marine on St. Croix, Minnesota: History

 Marine on St. Croix was founded in 1839 as Marine Mills.
 The city was the site of the first commercial sawmill on the St. Croix River.
 The sawmill was built by Illinois lumbermen David Hone and Lewis Judd, who saw the opportunity to cut the St. Croix River valley's abundant white pine.
 They named the mill after their hometown of Marine, Illinois.
 The mill began operation in August 1839, making it the first commercial sawmill within Minnesota.
 It was first powered by water and then by steam, and it operated through 1895.
 Over 197000000 board feet of lumber was milled through this sawmill.
 Although the frame buildings were demolished and the sawmill equipment was sold, footings of the buildings are still visible.
 The Marine Mill site is now a historic site operated by the Minnesota Historical Society.

+The Village of Marine Mills incorporated in 1950 as the City of Marine on St. Croix.
 The city retains several historic sites in addition to the Marine Mill, such as the General Store, built in 1870; the Stone House Museum, built in 1872; the Village Hall, built in 1888; the Lutheran Church; and the Fire Hall.